I took a bit of flak for my Facebook post saying that Star Wars: The Force Awakens (SW:FA) “was the sequel we’re looking for.”

 Before I begin, let me state that no, the Force has not change my life.
 No, I do NOT believe the Empire Strikes Back is the greatest movie of all time.
 I prefer other stories and have other interests, so my expectations for this new saga were not that high.

 But Star Wars is a cultural phenomenon so we shouldn’t miss it.
-That said, had Lucas asked me to write a follow up on a billion dollar franchise, I might have done things a lot differently…
+That said, if Lucas asked me to write a follow up on a billion dollar franchise, I might have done things a lot differently…

-Finn from Central Type-casting
+Finn from central type-casting